rillyv/rillyv/README.md

 Back-end Developer
 ------------------

-Welcome to my Github profile!
-I started my coding adventure in 2022 and have sharpened my abilities in Python, Django, the Django Rest Framework, and SQL.
-I have a basic understanding of HTML, CSS, Bootstrap, JavaScript, React, and Redux, and am familiar with data structures and algorithms.
-Additionally, I am experienced in using Github actions and Docker.
+My Github profile provides a comprehensive overview of my professional development as a programmer, which I have pursued since 2022.
+I possess advanced proficiency in Python, Django, and Django Rest Framework, in addition to extensive experience working with MySQL and PostgreSQL databases.
+Additionally, I am skilled in the use of Github actions and Docker for software development, and possess a foundational understanding of HTML, CSS, Bootstrap, JavaScript, React, and Redux.
+My expertise also extends to working with data structures and algorithms, which I have leveraged to produce high-quality code.

 * 🌍  I'm based in The Netherlands
 * ✉️  You can contact me at [rillyv.dev@gmail.com](mailto:rillyv.dev@gmail.com)